GitLab Advanced SAST

 Configuration

-GitLab Advanced SAST can be configured using the following CI/CD variables.
+You can adjust GitLab Advanced SAST behavior using the following variables:

 GITLAB_ADVANCED_SAST_ENABLED | false | Enables GitLab Advanced SAST scanning for all supported languages except C and C++. |